Karl Theodor Bayrhoffer: Politician and activist

-Wisconsin Farmer
+Wisconsin farmer

-After fleeing to Switzerland, Bayrhoffer reunited with his wife Juila and children in Cherbourg, France.
-They sailed to the United States by way of England and settled in Jordan, Wisconsin where he purchased a farm.
+After fleeing to Switzerland, Bayrhoffer reunited with his wife, Julia, and children in Cherbourg, France.
+They sailed to the United States by way of England and settled in Jordan, Wisconsin, where he purchased a farm.
 There he worked as a farmer until his elder sons were able to take over management.
-After which he resumed writing.
+After that he resumed writing.
 In 1867 he applied for a position within the library at his alma mater the University of Marburg but was unsuccessful.
 In 1868 he also applied for professorship positions at other Prussian universities but the effort was fruitless.

 Personal life

-On July 30, 1840, Karl married Julia Christine Caroline Creuzer the daughter of distinguished Marbug University professor, theologian, and philosopher Christoph Andreas Leonard Creuzer and his wife Charlotta Lindenmeyer.
+On 30 July 1840, Karl Bayrhoffer married Julia Christine Caroline Creuzer, the daughter of distinguished Marburg University professor, theologian, and philosopher Christoph Andreas Leonard Creuzer and his wife Charlotta Lindenmeyer.

 Karl and Julia Creuzer had six children between 1841 and 1852 in Germany before emigrating to the United States.
 After Julia's death in 1853, Karl married Charlotte Draz in 1854.
 Karl and Charlotte had four children, including daughter Fanny J. Bayrhoffer Thelan.

-Karl Theodor Bayrhoffer died in Monroe, Wisconsin, on February 3, 1888, at the age of 75.
+Bayrhoffer died in Monroe, Wisconsin, on 3 February 1888, at the age of 75.